 Acknowledgement, learning about, and healing from historical trauma is a community-wide undertaking for many Native American communities across Indian Country.
 It is essential that school systems participate at some level.
 It is time for schools to assimilate to the community.
 This means integrating culture and language into the school.
 This does not mean offering a native language class as an elective.
 True integration and relevancy in curriculum means history, language, culture, and indigenous knowledge is woven into and embedded in the system.

-What is needed is a school system that values both the indigenous culture and teaches the skills necessary to succeed when Native Americans interact with the dominant culture (for some examples, click here and a recent news story here).
+What is needed is a school system that values both the indigenous culture and teaches the skills necessary to succeed when Native Americans interact with the dominant culture (for some example, click here).
 Native Americans live in a bi-cultural environment.
 On the one hand Native Americans have to interact with the dominant culture and its ways of doing things, social structures, acceptable social behaviors, and ingrained prejudice.
 On the other hand Native Americans have their indigenous culture and language, which is a valued part of their history as a people.
 Success and survival for Native Americans, their languages, and their cultures will mean including a mechanism within the school system that will help them to maintain and hopefully revive their indigenous language and culture while at the same time teaching the social structures, ways of doing things, and acceptable social behaviors of the dominant culture.
 When Native Americans are truly bi-cultural, able to interact in both their culture and the dominant culture equally well, then they will not only be able maintain their own language and culture, but effectively defend the importance of its existence in the world that has been forced upon them.